Office 2019 vs. Office 2021 – Differences Between the PC Versions

 People who appreciate the new interface and dark theme

-6. Office 2021 vs. Microsoft 365 – an important distinction
+6. Office 2021 vs. Microsoft 365 – An Important Distinction

-Although this article focuses on comparing desktop versions (Office 2019 and Office 2021), it is worth noting that Microsoft mainly promotes Microsoft 365 – a subscription service with additional features, updates, and cloud integration.
-Office 2021 is a more conservative solution for those who do not want to depend on the internet and recurring fees.
+Although this article focuses on comparing the desktop versions (Office 2019 and Office 2021), it’s worth noting that Microsoft primarily promotes Microsoft 365 —a subscription service that offers additional features, updates, and cloud integration.
+Office 2021 is a more conservative solution, designed for those who don’t want to rely on the internet or pay recurring fees.

-7. Licensing and price
+7. Licensing and Pricing

-Example versions:
+Sample versions:

 Office Home & Student